agorf/gcstats/README.markdown

 ## Use ##

 Visit the [Pocket Queries][pq] page and click the _Add to Queue_ button (under _My Finds_).
-Wait a while and check your email: you should have a pocket query file emailed to you with your finds.
+Wait a while and check your email: you should have a Pocket Query file emailed to you with your finds.

 Assuming your Pocket Query file is _3627915.zip_, issue: